 In some parts of the world, the word "to eat" literally means "to eat rice."

 All varieties of this grain are available throughout the year.
-Supplying as much as half of the daily calories for half of the world's population.

 The process that produces this particular variety removes only the outermost layer.